Axio-Lab/verxioprotocol/protocol/README.md

 - Gift points to users with custom actions
 - Comprehensive asset data and customer behaviour tracking
 - Flexible authority management for loyalty programs and loyalty pass updates
+- Direct messaging between program and pass holders with support for program-wide broadcasts

 ## Installation